andrewyatz/refget-application-note/README.md

 ## MGnify hash clash analysis

-Downloading and processing a single MGnify protein file into a CSV file where columns are:
+Downloading and processing a single MGnify protein file into a compressed CSV file where columns are:

 - id
 - trunc512 checksum